njchoma/DGAPN/README.md

 ## Training

-Once the conda environment and Autodock-GPU are set up, the function call to train the DGAPN is:
+Once the conda environment is set up, the function call to train the DGAPN is:

 ```bash
 ./main_train.sh &